Who is at Risk?

 Taking drugs or any kind of pep pills should also be avoided.

-Take regular breaks.
+Avoid drowsy driving by taking regular breaks.
 Experts recommend a break every two hours or every 100 miles.

 Drink coffee if you feel tired.
 Caffeine, even in low doses, significantly improves alertness in sleepy people.